 For our youngest babies, as well as nursing mothers, a private space is provided for your comfort right outside of the sanctuary.
 This space has several rocking chairs, as well as a diaper-changing station.
 It also is equipped with a speaker so that you may listen to the sermon.

 We provide quality childcare for infants during the worship service at 10:30 a.m.
 This separate nursery space is designed specifically to keep our youngest babies safe.
-As soon as these little ones are able to start running around confidently, they are promoted to Toddler Church.
+Around the age of 14 months, depending on the needs of the child, they are promoted to Toddler Church.

-Toddlers who are confident walkers/runners through age 3 have a separate space from the younger babies.
+Toddlers through age 3 have a separate space from the younger babies.
 Children may attend Toddler Church for the entire worship service, or may stay with their parents for the beginning of the service and then join Toddler Church during the sermon time.
 Children in this age group take part in a lesson from the toddler curriculum from Great Commission Publications, where they learn that God loves them dearly.
 These children are also given time for a snack and for free play.
 Snacks are provided, but families with special dietary needs may bring their own snacks.
 Families are encouraged to bring a bag for each child with a water cup and change of diapers/clothes.
+A bathroom for children who are potty training is located in the toddler church room.

 For more information on the curriculum used with these children, visit Toddler Church Curriculum.

-Children who are in preschool through second grade are invited to start the service with their families and stay through the singing.
-During the offering, children are dismissed for their own children’s church time.
+Children who are in preschool through second grade start the service with their families and stay through the first part of corporate worship.
+During the offering, children who wish to attend children’s church are dismissed for their own children’s church time.

-Children in grades 1-2 will rejoin their families at the end of the sermon, so that children who have been received as communicant members may partake in the Lord’s Supper with their families.
+Children attending children’s church will rejoin their families at the end of the sermon so that those who have been received as communicant members may partake in the Lord’s Supper with their families.
 A child becomes a communicant member of CPC by taking part in a class designed specifically for children that will explain the doctrinal beliefs of the Presbyterian Church of America.
 If you are interested in learning more about how your child can become a communicant member of CPC, please email Pastor Randy Greenwald or the children’s ministry director, Eva Brown.

 Third Grade & Up